aspose-total/Aspose.Total-Products/total/en/cpp/conversion/emlx-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMLX to DOCM" h2="Transform EMLX to DOCM within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+For example, you may need to convert EMLX file format to HTML.
+This is because HTML is a widely used format for webpages and documents, and is supported by many applications.

+<h2>How Aspose.Total Helps for EMLX to DOCM Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOCM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a suite of APIs that can help you with email conversion.
+It includes [Aspose.Email for C++](https://products.aspose.com/email/cpp/) and [Aspose.Words for C++](https://products.aspose.com/words/cpp/).
+Aspose.Email for C++ can be used to convert EMLX file format to HTML.
+After that, Aspose.Words for C++ API can be used to export HTML to DOCM.
+Both APIs come under the Aspose.Total for C++ package.

+Using Aspose.Total for C++, you can easily convert EMLX file format to HTML and then export HTML to DOCM.
+The APIs are easy to use and can be integrated into your applications quickly.
+Moreover, they are reliable and secure, so you can be sure that your data is safe.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}